 How to Find a Clinical Supervisor in Georgia: Eric Groh LPC CPCS ACS

 How do I find an LPC clinical supervisor in Georgia?
 How do I choose a supervisor?
-How can I ensure I find the best supervisor or at least a very good supervisor that I can trust?
+How can I ensure I find the best supervisor that I can trust has necessary skills?
 These are questions every new therapist confronts in their mental health clinical work.

 Basic Essential Supervision Skills